ossf/scorecard-webapp/scorecards-site/content/home.md

 #### For consumers

 Security Scorecards helps to make informed decisions about security risks and vulnerabilities.
-Using the public data, it is also possible to evaluate the security posture of over 1 million of the most used OSS projects.
+Using the public data, it is also possible to evaluate the security posture of over 1m of the most used OS projects.

 <br/>

-### Part of the OSS community
+### Part of the OSSS community

 <div class="w-full md:w-3/4 inline-flex items-center gap-x-40">